The Propane Efficiency Checklist: How to Make the Most of Every Gallon

 - Set winter temperatures around 68°F to 70°F when awake and lower them overnight or when away.

-- Raising thermostat settings during warmer months when the home is unoccupied and cooling to the highest comfortable setting when the house is occupied.
+- Raise thermostat settings during warmer months when the home is unoccupied, and cool to the highest comfortable setting when the house is occupied.

-- Keeping in mind that setting the thermostat significantly higher or lower won’t speed up heating or cooling and may increase energy use.
+- Keep in mind that setting the thermostat significantly higher or lower will not speed up heating or cooling and may increase energy use.

 Propane-powered appliances also benefit from proper settings.
-For example, water heaters often operate efficiently at 120°F, which is typically sufficient for household needs and may reduce energy use compared to higher default settings.
-Scheduling professional service for heating systems also helps ensure appliances continue operating efficiently.
+For example, water heaters often operate efficiently at 120°F, which is typically sufficient for household needs.
+The DOE notes that water heater temperatures above 120°F may also increase the risk of scalding, which is another reason to keep settings in that range.
+Scheduling professional service for heating systems helps ensure appliances continue operating efficiently.

 Spend Your Energy Wisely

 Daily routines play an important role in overall energy efficiency.
 Spending energy wisely means being mindful of how and when it is used throughout your home.
-Simple habits that support efficiency include turning off lights when leaving a room or using natural light when possible, unplugging electronics and chargers when they are not in use, and keeping heating vents clear so air circulates freely.
+While propane appliances are a major contributor to household energy use, everyday habits also affect overall consumption.
+Small ways to improve energy efficiency may include turning off lights when leaving a room or using natural light when possible, unplugging electronics and chargers when they are not in use, and keeping heating vents clear so air circulates freely.

 Another example is water use.
 The U.S. Environmental Protection Agency reports the average shower lasts about eight minutes and uses more than 16 gallons of water.
 Shorter showers can help reduce the energy needed to heat water without affecting comfort.

-These small adjustments to your everyday routine can add up over time, helping lower energy bills and supporting a more efficient propane-powered home.
+These small adjustments to your everyday routine can add up over time, supporting a more efficient propane-powered home.

 Consider Upgrading to More Efficient Propane Equipment